nirvana6/zsh_codex/README.md

 ```

 In this configuration file, you can define multiple services with their own configurations.
 The required and optional parameters of the `api_type` are specified in `services/sevices.py`.
 Choose which service to use in the `[service]` section.

+### Using Qwen with Web Search

+To enable web search capabilities with Qwen (Alibaba DashScope), set `enable_search = true` in your configuration.
+This adds the `extra_body` parameter to API calls, which enables Qwen's web search functionality.
+This is particularly useful when you need the AI to have access to current information or when completing commands that might benefit from real-time data.

 6. Run `zsh`, start typing and complete it using `^X`!
 7. If you use virtual environments you can set `ZSH_CODEX_PYTHON` to python executable where `openai` or `google-generativeai` is installed.